visitscotland/vs-design-system/frontend/src/components/patterns/breadcrumb/Breadcrumb.md

 ```

 ### Short
 On mobile, the breadcrumb is shortened to avoid wrapping to multiple lines.
 We show the current page and previous page so the user has the option to go back a level.
+Note: resize the browser to see this working.

 ```jsx
     const breadcrumbSmall = require("../../../assets/fixtures/breadcrumb/breadcrumb-mobile.json");